Gastornis: Feathers

 The plumage of Gastornis has generally been depicted in art as a hair-like covering similar to some ratites.
-This has been based in part on some fibrous strands recovered from a Green River Formation deposit at Roan Creek, Colorado, which were initially believed to represent Gastornis feathers and named Diatryma filifera.
-Subsequent examination has shown the supposed feathers were actually not feathers at all, but plant fibers.
+This has been based in part on some fibrous strands recovered from a Green River Formation deposit at Roan Creek, Colorado, which were initially believed to represent Gastornis feathers and named Diatryma? filifera.
+Subsequent examination has shown the fossil material to not actually be feathers, but root fibers and the species renamed as Cyperacites filiferus.

-However, a second possible Gastornis feather has since been identified, also from the Green River Formation.
+A second possible Gastornis feather has since been identified, also from the Green River Formation.
 Unlike the filamentous plant material, this single isolated feather resembles the body feathers of flighted birds, being broad and vaned.
 It was tentatively identified as a possible Gastornis feather based on its size; the feather measured 240 mm long and must have belonged to a gigantic bird.

 Distribution

-Gastornis fossils are known from across western Europe, the western United States, and central China.
+It has been argued that Gastornis has a Holarctic distribution with fossils found in western Europe, North America (including an indeterminate specimen identified as Gastornis sp. from Arctic Canada), and possibly central China.
 The earliest (Paleocene) fossils all come from Europe, and it is likely that the genus originated there.
 Europe in this epoch was an island continent, and Gastornis was the largest terrestrial tetrapod of the landmass.
-This offers parallels with the malagasy elephant birds, herbivorous birds that were similarly the largest land animals in the isolated landmass of Madagascar, in spite of otherwise mammalian megafauna.
+This offers parallels with the Malagasy elephant birds, herbivorous birds that were similarly the largest land animals in the isolated landmass of Madagascar, in spite of otherwise mammalian megafauna.

-All other fossil remains are from the Eocene; however, it is not currently known how Gastornis dispersed out of Europe and into North America and Asia.
-Given the presence of Gastornis fossils in the early Eocene of western China, these birds may have spread east from Europe and crossed into North America via the Bering land bridge.
+All other fossil remains are from the Eocene, though it is currently unknown how the genus Gastornis dispersed out of Europe and into other continents, and whether such assertion is even true given the potential validity of Diatryma.
+Given the possible presence of Gastornis fossils in the early Eocene of western China, these birds may have spread east from Europe and crossed into North America via the Bering land bridge.
 Gastornis also may have spread both east and west, arriving separately in eastern Asia and in North America across the Turgai Strait.
 Direct landbridges with North America are also known.

-European Gastornis survived somewhat longer than their North American and Asian counterparts.
-This seems to coincide with a period of increased isolation of the continent.
+European Gastornis survived somewhat longer than their North American counterparts, which seems to coincide with a period of increased isolation of the continent.

 Extinction

 The reason for the extinction of Gastornis is currently unclear.
 Competition with mammals has often been cited as a possible factor, but Gastornis did occur in faunas dominated by mammals, and did co-exist with several megafaunal forms like pantodonts.
 Likewise, extreme climatic events like the Paleocene–Eocene Thermal Maximum (PETM) appear to have had little impact.
 Nonetheless, the extended survival in Europe is thought to coincide with increased isolation of the landmass.